 The Masterpiece is a great fit for the wholesome, faith-based market of the Hallmark channel.
 But I would love to see what could be made of it with a bigger budget as a feature film.
 Oscar Isaac would be a good fit for the intense, emotionally unavailable Roman.
 Emma Watson would do a great job capturing Grace’s strength of character and vulnerability.

 WHERE TO BUY: The Masterpiece releases February 6, 2018, in digital and hardcover format.
 To pre-order check your local or online retailers.
-You can also buy on Amazon.
+You can also buy it on Amazon.

 Have you read any of Francine Rivers’ books?
 What is your favorite story of redemption?